Pacific Regional Comprehensive Center

 There are 15 Regional Centers that provide services primarily to State Education Agencies (SEAs) to enable them to assist school districts and schools, especially low performing schools.
 At a minimum, each regional center provides training and technical assistance in the implementation and administration of programs authorized under the Elementary and Secondary Education Act (ESEA) and the use of research-based information and strategies.

-The seven Content Centers focus on specific areas of expertise.
+The eight Content Centers focus on specific areas of expertise.
 These centers supply research-based information and products in their specific area that regional centers use when working with SEAs.

 Regional Comprehensive Centers